 The next step is to calculate how many paydays you get between now and your goals.
 So if you get paid fortnightly and your goal is 12 months, you’ve got 26 pays to save.

 Do this for all your savings goals and add up the total.
 That’s how much you need to save each payday to reach each goal.
 In the example below, the total amount to save each fortnightly pay is $287.18.

 Are your savings targets attainable?
 Are they realistic?
 Can you afford to put aside that much each and every payday?

 To work that out, you need to fit your savings plan into your broader budget that includes everyday expenses and debt repayments.
-To learn more about how your savings plan fits together as part of a bigger payday plan, check out the Plan Save Thrive eCourse.

 I like to track our savings goals using excel (you can see how I do it here), but this isn’t necessary.
 Once you’ve calculated and automated the savings plan, you can rest assured knowing your savings are on track.
 Just remember to update your plan once you’ve reached a goal.